splunk/public-o11y-docs/logs/lo-connect-limits.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The user experience might degrade and is not guaranteed to be functional.

-Maximum number of logs processed for the Fields Summary
+Maximum number of logs processed for the fields summary
 ---------------------------------------------------------------------------------------------

 The Log Observer UI displays a summary of fields and their value distribution.
 By default, it processes the most recent 150,0000 events to generate this view.